united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/access-services-from-outside-cluster.md

 ### Create a LoadBalancer service

-If you are looking to expose th Kafka broker, follow the instructions in the [Access Kafka outside the cluster](/docs/production-guide/administration/access-kafka-outside-cluster/) page.
+If you are looking to expose the Kafka broker, follow the instructions in the [Access Kafka outside the cluster](/docs/production-guide/administration/access-kafka-outside-cluster/) page.